CsillaVamos/csillavamos/projects/hihi_zealandia.md

 title: Analysis of hihi bird population in Zealandia, New Zealand
 ---

-*Made in collaboration with the Kaori Sanctuary Trust*
+*Made in collaboration with the Karori Sanctuary Trust*

 ![change in hotspot maps](../assets/images/change_in_hot_spots_all_sites.png)